Frank C. Hibben: Career

 In 1943, Hibben described a visit to Chinitna Bay on the west side of Cook Inlet in Alaska, where he reported finding Yuma-like projectile points like those found at the Clovis Site in New Mexico and a projectile point similar to those produced by the Folsom culture, who lived on the High Plains and adjacent regions 10,000 years ago.
 In addition to the projectile points, he reported finding mammoth bones.
 A later investigation of the geology and geoarchaeology of Chinitna Bay using personal notes, photographs, and directions personally supply by Hibben successfully relocated the locations and strata from which the mammoth bones, Yuma-like projectile points, and projectile point "possibly affiliated with, Folsom" were reported.
 They found that the strata in which Hibben reported finding Folsom- and Yuma-like projectile points and mammoths bones all accumulated during the Late Holocene in "a muddy, intertidal environment".
 As result, they concluded that the projectile points are not associated with any Paleo-Indian cultures and the identification of the bones as being those of a mammoth is questionable.

-Hibben's research on later cultures was far less controversial.
 While a graduate student he excavated and reported on Riana Ruin in the Rio Chama drainage.
 His Harvard dissertation was based on extensive field studies of the Gallina Culture of northern New Mexico.
 In 1954 he began a long term research project on Pottery Mound, a site best known for its many kiva murals.
 Hibben also excavated at Comanche Springs south of Albuquerque, locating Spanish Colonial period and other remains.

 In addition to being an archaeologist, Hibben was a big-game hunter, and was awarded the Weatherby Hunting and Conservation Award in 1964.
 He also served in various capacities related to wild animals, such as chairman of the Albuquerque Zoological Board (1960–1970) and chairman of the New Mexico State Game and Fish Commission (1961–1971).
 Hibben's big game experience carried over into a series of popular books and articles on hunting.